 Notes

-- Be careful not to overmix the dry ingredients into the wet ingredients or the muffins can become tough and dense.
+- Be careful not to overmix or the muffins can become tough and dense.

 - You can fill the muffin cups all the way to the top!
-The initial blast at a high temperatures ensures these muffins get nice and tall.
+The initial blast at a high temperature ensures these muffins get nice and tall.

 Sherry says